DNEAT

 The curriculum taught across Key Stage 1 and Key Stage 2 is in line with the National Primary Curriculum and with the Norfolk Agreed Syllabus for Religious Education.

-to push themselves and select challenges that are exactly that…a challenge!
+We encourage the pupils to push themselves and select challenges that are exactly that…a challenge!
 Where possible, we endeavour to make our learning cross curricular with extended writing and maths themes popping up across other subjects.

 ReceptionAll about me